Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.20.0
+This has been a long time coming, but the 10+ year-old template system, which was a holdover from the earliest days of Multipurpose Colony Modules, is being retired in favor of the more flexible Omni Converter and Omni Storage system.
+Existing parts are deprecated, so your existing bases are safe.
+But new bases will use the new Omni system instead.

+BE SURE TO DELETE YOUR WildBlueIndustries/000WildBlueTools folder if you have one!

+- All convertible storage and template modules have been replaced with OmniStorage and OmniConverters.
+NOTE: This may affect vessels in flight, but you can easily reconfigure your modules by turning off resource and skill requirements in Game Settings -> WBIResources.
+- Play Mode is no longer a factor; if you have Community Resource Pack installed, you get CRP converters.
+If you have Classic Stock Resources installed, you get Classic Stock converters.
+If you have both installed, you get both.

 2.19.1
  - Updated HLAirships.cfg patch to remove WBIAirshipController from the HL-10 Command Cab when Hooligan Labs is installed.